redis/redis-doc/topics/indexes.md

 This time the value associated with the score in the sorted set is the ID of the object.
-So once I query the index with `ZRANGEBYSCORE` I'll also retrieve the informations I need with `HGETALL` or similar commands.
+So once I query the index with `ZRANGEBYSCORE` I'll also have to retrieve the informations I need with `HGETALL` or similar commands.
+The obvious advantage is that objects can change without touching the index, as long as we don't change the indexed field.

-In the next examples we'll always use IDs as values associated with the index, since this is usually the more sounding design.
+In the next examples we'll almost always use IDs as values associated with the index, since this is usually the more sounding design, with a few exceptions.

 Updating simple sorted set indexes
 ---

-Often we index things which change during time.
+Often we index things which change over time.
 For example in the above example, the age of the user changes every year.
 In such a case it would make sense to use the birth date as index instead of the age itself, but there are other cases where we simple want some field to change from